eligosource/eventsourced/README.md

 ![State machines](https://raw.github.com/eligosource/eventsourced/master/doc/images/statemachines-1.png)

-With a recent [change](https://www.assembla.com/spaces/akka/tickets/2680) in Akka 2.1, event-sourcing Akka [FSM](http://doc.akka.io/docs/akka/2.1.0/scala/fsm.html)s is now pretty easy.
+With a [change](https://www.assembla.com/spaces/akka/tickets/2680) since Akka 2.1, event-sourcing Akka [FSM](http://doc.akka.io/docs/akka/2.1.0/scala/fsm.html)s is now pretty easy.
 The following state machine example is a `Door` which can be in one of two states: `Open` and `Closed`.

     sealed trait DoorState